Waste Wood Classification – How To Categorise Your Waste Wood

 How can I Classify My Waste Wood?

-As per RPS250, you should first IDENTIFY the type of wood using the RPS250 quick guide.
+First IDENTIFY the type of wood using the WRA quick guide.
 Once this is done, a sample of the whole piece of the item should be taken (a cross-section from the middle no smaller than 150mm long) which can be sent to an accurate and reliable laboratory for TESTING.
 Only after this should you determine whether you should ASSIGN or CONSIGN your materials.

 What If My Waste Wood Is Hazardous?